rlamberton/rex-alerter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Pre Requisites
-This app requires a CORS proxy (Bittrex does not allow direct access via AJAX from JavaScript) You need to checkout the following repo: https://github.com/Rob--W/cors-anywhere and run `npm install` then `node server.js`
+This app requires a CORS proxy (Bittrex does not allow direct browser JS access via AJAX) You need to checkout the following repo: https://github.com/Rob--W/cors-anywhere and run `npm install` then `node server.js`
 The CORS proxy will then be accessible on localhost:8080